PolusAI/nyxus/README.md

 --intDir | Directory of intensity image collection | path --outDir | Output directory | path
---segDir | Directory of labeled image collection | path --coarseGrayDepth | (optional) Custom number of grayscale level bins used in texture features.
+--segDir | Directory of labeled image collection | path --coarseGrayDepth | (optional) Custom number of greyscale level bins used in texture features.
 Default: '--coarseGrayDepth=256' | integer
 --glcmAngles | (optional) Enabled direction angles of the GLCM feature.
 Superset of values: 0, 45, 90, and 135.
 Default: '--glcmAngles=0,45,90,135' | list of integer constants
 --intSegMapDir | (optional) Data collection of the ad-hoc intensity-to-mask file mapping.
 Must be used in combination with parameter '--intSegMapFile' | path
 --intSegMapFile | (optional) Name of the text file containing an ad-hoc intensity-to-mask file mapping.
 The files are assumed to reside in corresponding intensity and label collections.
 Must be used in combination with parameter '--intSegMapDir' | string